How do hackers hack a bank account and how to protect themselves?

 5- Fake Mobile Banking App and Trojan Horse

 Today, mobile banking apps allow you to manage all of your finances from your phone.
-Although it's not always easy to do, malware writers use it as a primary attack vector to steal your data.
+Although it's not always easy to do, malware authors use it as a primary attack vector to steal your data.

 How?
 'Or' What ?
 With apps that aren't actually real.